Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 We are working on getting its first release out.
 We estimate this will happen by June 2023.

-## Contributing to EngageIDE
-I've written about 15000 lines of code so far.
-So I have fairly stable code design, code documentation and coding conventions.
-I welcome all contributions.
-Since this is an IDE, relatively simple and has a small and well-documented codebase
-it is amenable to customisations.
-I welcome developers sharing their customisations with this project.
-Some areas where work could be done are
-1. Sample apps. i.e. More primary activity-handlers.
-2. A different approach to parsing source code files.
-3. Dictionary based text input.
-4. More pop-up activity-handlers.

 ## EngageUI History
 After several years of using PCs,
 we decided that the PC user interface would be better off